eellak/gsoc2022--Nodered-backend-/README.md

 Authorization requests,
 logout post request requires email and token, and dashboard get request just requires "bearer" token inside "Authorization part" of header- client receives a fresh/updated access token for every request, with one day expiry.

+React Client-
+will have all the pages/react_routes under src/components, will  use axios to make api calls using FetchAPI.js under  src/utils.